panagiotisgts/gbd/README.md

 either manually or when modifying the source file, resulting in the termination and the redeployment of the containers which were part of the stack (or new ones).

+## Installation
+You can install via the GitHub generated releases or via the Go toolchain

+  > go install github.com/PanagiotisGts/gbd/cmd/gbd@latest

 ## Docker Inspect JSON Path dynamic params
  - `{NETWORK_ID}` - The ID of the network the stack is deployed to (generated)